Sweeter Heater Coop & Brooder Heater (4 sizes)

 Directions for use

-Run your Sweeter Heater for a few hours, until the faint "new plastic" smell dissipates, before introducing chicks.
+Run your Sweeter Heater for a few hours until the faint "new plastic" smell dissipates before introducing chicks.
 It is recommended to start your Sweeter Heater around six inches off the ground.
 Then, watch your chicks' behavior closely when they first enter their brooder: if they avoid the heat, raise it up.
 If they huddle underneath it and chirp loudly, lower it.
-It's as simple as that.
-Installation instructions.
+It's as simple as that!
+Read the Installation instructions.

 As with any electric heating device, special precautions must be taken:

-- Ensure that the heat surface is open to air and that the heat is allowed to escape & circulate.
+- Ensure that the heating surface is open to the air and that the heat is allowed to escape & circulate.

 Made in America!
 Three Year Warranty